researchgate/nodejs-simple-downloader/README.md

 structured and written in the best way possible.
 If you have suggestions feel free to open PRs.
 I'm happy to learn how it can be done better.

+The other decision to go with `go` is that having a single executable without a requirement for a runtime, interpreter or package manager should make the setup easier in the end.

 ## Usage

 #### With specific version